Jkintree2/open-collective-intelligence/README.md

 * The platform would continuously fact check statements merged into the shared graph.
 * The platform would report which issues are discussed by the most people, the sentiment expressed on proposed solutions, and show how this sentiment changes over time.
 ### Outcome
 After the demonstration of concept, the platform could be scaled to merge the knowledge and sentiment expressed in millions of simultaneous conversations with people around the world, becoming a form of collective terrestrial intelligence (CTI).
+The platform would be decentralized with as much as possible of the software and shared representation running and stored on personal devices such as smartphones.
 ### Commissions
 Commissions of $1,000 can be paid to people who help develop this demonstration of concept.
 ### Contact